dabit3/next.js-cdk-amplify-workshop/README.md

 The last thing we need to do is write the code for the Lambda function.
 The Lambda function will map the GraphQL operations coming in via the event into a call to the DynamoDB database.
 We will have functions for all of the operations defined in the GraphQL schema.
 The Lambda handler will read the GraphQL operation from the event object and call the appropriate function.

-Create a folder named lambda-fns in the root directory.
+Create a folder named lambda-fns in the root directory of the CDK project.
 Next, change into this directory and initialize a new package.json file and install the `uuid` library:

 ```sh
 cd lambda-fns